twam/dbus-lynx-distributor/README.md

 ### Installation

-Download into `/data/dbus-lynx-distributor` on your Venus device (e.g. Cerbo GX) and run `install.sh`
+Download into `/data/dbus-lynx-distributor` on your Venus device (e.g. Cerbo GX) and run `install.sh`.

+If you clone the git repository, don't forget to also clone the submodules.
+Either by a recursive clone (`git clone --recursive …`) or an explicit submodule update (`git submodule update --init`).

+You might also need to install the `python3-modules` package by `mount -o remount,rw / && opkg install python3-modules && mount -o remount,ro /`.

 ### Configuration